 21.64.035 Appeal to the Coastal Commission.

-A final action taken by the City on a coastal development permit application for appealable development as defined in subsection (A) of this section may be appealed to the Coastal Commission in compliance with this section and Title 14 California Code of Regulations Sections 13111 through 13120 and Section 30603 of the Coastal Act.
-If there is any conflict between the provisions of this section or Title 14 California Code of Regulations Sections 13111 through 13120 and Section 30603 of the Coastal Act, Title 14 California Code of Regulations Sections 13111 through 13120 and Section 30603 of the Coastal Act shall control.
+A final action taken by the City on a coastal development permit application for appealable development as defined in subsection (A) of this section may be appealed to the Coastal Commission in compliance with this section and 14 CCR Sections 13111 through 13120 and Coastal Act Section 30603.
+If there is any conflict between the provisions of this section or 14 CCR Sections 13111 through 13120 and Section 30603 of the Coastal Act, 14 CCR Sections 13111 through 13120 and Section 30603 of the Coastal Act shall control.

-A. Appealable Development—Public Resources Code Section 30603(a).
-A decision by the City on a coastal development permit application within the appeal areas identified in Public Resources Code Section 30603(a) as generally depicted on the Post-LCP Certification Permit and Appeal Jurisdiction Map or on any development approved or denied by the City on a coastal development permit application for a project that constitutes a major public works project or energy facility may be appealed to the Coastal Commission.
+A. Appealable Development—Cal.
+Pub.
+Resources Code Section 30603(a).
+A decision by the City on a coastal development permit application within the appeal areas identified in Cal.
+Pub.
+Resources Code Section 30603(a) as generally depicted on the Post-LCP Certification Permit and Appeal Jurisdiction Map or on any development approved or denied by the City on a coastal development permit application for a project that constitutes a major public works project or energy facility may be appealed to the Coastal Commission.

 B 1.
 Who May Appeal.
-An appeal may be filed by an applicant, an aggrieved person, or two members of the Coastal Commission in compliance with Public Resources Code Section 30625.
+An appeal may be filed by an applicant, an aggrieved person, or two members of the Coastal Commission in compliance with Cal.
+Pub.
+Resources Code Section 30625.

 2. Aggrieved Person Defined.
-As provided by Public Resources Code Section 30801, an aggrieved person is any who, in person or through a representative, appeared at a public hearing held before the Zoning Administrator, Planning Commission, or Council in connection with the decision or action appealed, or who, by other appropriate means prior to a hearing, informed the City of the nature of their concerns or who for good cause was unable to do either.
+As provided by Cal.
+Pub.
+Resources Code Section 30801, an aggrieved person is any who, in person or through a representative, appeared at a public hearing held before the Zoning Administrator, Planning Commission, or Council in connection with the decision or action appealed, or who, by other appropriate means prior to a hearing, informed the City of the nature of their concerns or who for good cause was unable to do either.

 C. Exhaustion of City Appeals Required.
 An applicant or other aggrieved person may appeal a City decision on a coastal development permit application to the Coastal Commission only after exhausting all appeals to the Planning Commission and Council in compliance with this chapter.
-Exhaustion of all local appeals shall not apply to any circumstance identified in Code of Regulations Section 13573(a), including, but not limited to, the following circumstances:
+Exhaustion of all local appeals shall not apply to any circumstance identified in 14 CCR Section 13573(a), including, but not limited to, the following circumstances:

-1. An appellant was denied the right of the initial local appeal under this chapter because City notice and hearing procedures did not comply with Title 14, Division 5.5, Chapter 8, Subchapter 2, Article 17 of the California Code of Regulations; or
+1. An appellant was denied the right of the initial local appeal under this chapter because City notice and hearing procedures did not comply with 14 CCR Section 13573; or

-In addition, in accordance with Code of Regulations Section 13573(b), there shall be no requirement of exhaustion of local appeals when an appeal of a City decision is filed by two members of the Coastal Commission in compliance with Public Resources Code Section 30625.
-Notice of a Coastal Commissioners’ appeal shall be transmitted to the City in compliance with Title 14 California Code of Regulations Section 13111(d).
+In addition, in accordance with 14 CCR Section 13573(b), there shall be no requirement of exhaustion of local appeals when an appeal of a City decision is filed by two members of the Coastal Commission in compliance with Cal.
+Pub.
+Resources Code Section 30625.
+Notice of a Coastal Commissioners’ appeal shall be transmitted to the City in compliance with 14 CCR Section 13111(d).
 The Director may transmit the Commissioners’ appeal to the local appellate body (which considers appeals from the local body that rendered the final decisions subject to the Commissioner appeal), and the Commissioners’ appeal may be suspended pending a decision on the merits by that local appellate body.
 If the final action by an appellate body modifies or reverses the previous decision, the Coastal Commissioners shall be required to file a new appeal from that decision.

-D. Grounds for Appeal to Coastal Commission—Public Resources Code Section 30603.
+D. Grounds for Appeal to Coastal Commission—Cal.
+Pub.
+Resources Code Section 30603.
 The grounds for an appeal to the Coastal Commission of a City final action on a coastal development permit application are as follows:

 Chapter 21.68